 TRiKS is proud to be one big happy triathlon family so it seems only fair that we should welcome everyone into our club.
 From January 2017 we are taking family memberships with the aim of encouraging as many mums, dads, grandparents, brothers and sisters as possible to get involved in the world of triathlon and multi-sport.
 Triathlon involves swimming, cycling and running and will keep the whole family fit, active, happy and healthy, whilst having a load of fun together.

-Our family sessions are currently on a Saturday morning from 9.30 - 11.00am meeting at the Wyre Forest vistors centre.
-Adult and juniors can join run or run/bike groups and we cater for all abilities.
-It's just about turning up, having a go and hopefully enjoying some exercise with the rest of the family - and we always end with a coffee and a chat in the café afterwards
+Our family sessions are very popular with all the family able to train at the same venue.
+Adult and juniors can join swim, run or run/bike groups and we cater for all abilities.
+It's just about turning up, having a go and hopefully enjoying some exercise with the rest of the family.

 We also hold a monthly swim session at Wyre Forest Leisure Centre (see our calendar for dates).
 All abilities are welcome and we have a fantastic junior group who enjoy using the whole pool for lots of different skills training.